Ainara12/Pands-project/README.md

 ## Project Abstract

 My goal with this project is to analyze the Fisher’s Iris data set and reach to a set of conclusions using Python.
-In order to analyze this dataset, I will use the knowledge I have gained during the completion of this module along with extra resources which I will document here for reference.
+One of the main conclusions I want to reach is to confirm if it is  possible to identify the three different species of iris flower just by the size of their features using the plotting tools that Python offers along with a little experimentation at the end of this assignment in which I tried this using *sklearn library*.

 [Iris Data set in CSV format downloaded from this link](https://gist.github.com/netj/8836201)